Hope for Widows is a non-profit 501(c)3 organization. We are guided by a board of directors and advisory board.

 John met the love of his life, Michelle, at a young age, and the two dated for a year in High School.
 After eight years apart the two reunited and planned to spend their life together, alongside Michelle’s amazing daughter.
 Two years after their reunion Michelle was diagnosed with an extremely rare and aggressive cancer.
 So rare in fact, that the two were told when you consider what type of cancer it was, and where it developed, there is only one case a year in the world of what Michelle had.
 Michelle fought valiantly for two and a half years before taking her last breath on January 22, 2016.

 It was no easy feat, but while Michelle was in hospice John had a moment that would forever change him.
 He was able to rid himself of the bitter, and find his better.

-John currently lives in Illinois and raises Emma fifty percent of the time.
+John currently lives in Illinois and raises his step daughter fifty percent of the time.
 The two share an incredibly close relationship and try to talk about and honor Michelle on a daily basis.
-To John, Emma is his ‘step’ daughter only in name, not in his heart.
+To John, she is his ‘step’ daughter only in name, not in his heart.